 Always take a pencil and a scale with you, make diagrams whenever possible while attempting the questions, your diagrams will make a great impression on the checker’s mind, so make it happen.

-Be fully prepared with your stuff like pen, pencil, rubber, scale etc. Do not take chances, take everything in double amount, as each and every second is important here.
+Be fully prepared with your stuff like pen, pencil, rubber, scale, etc. Do not take chances, take everything in double amount, as each and every second is important here.

 11. Don’t leave the exam hall soon, you are not done yet.

-You have prepared for board exam for an entire year and the hours of examination time are the last moments of those subjects in 12th class, so do not let them go.
+You have prepared for the board exam for an entire year and the hours of examination time are the last moments of those subjects in the 12th class, so do not let them go.
 Use these hours as much as possible in a good way.

 Find your silly mistakes and resolve them.
 Also, add small design elements to make your answer sheet look good.
-Cross check your 1 mark questions again.
+Cross-check your 1 mark questions again.

 Add more important lines to the questions carrying more marks, read each and every answer of yours and if you feel any answer uncomfortable then do not hesitate to make it interesting.

 Subjects: Physics, Chemistry, Maths, Biology and more @ ₹ 61 only

 Year: 2021 (as per new CBSE paper pattern)

 Delivery: On your email